-Since starting our Minimalist Journey in October 2016, we have been staying in over 77 different accommodations, the majority of them through the Airbnb website.
-This (together with our experiences in short-term rentals, casas particulares and other guest houses five years ago) has given us invaluable insights on what to look out for when
+Since starting our location-independent life in October 2016, we have stayed in literally 100s of different accommodations, booked through Airbnb and other booking platforms.
+This (together with our experiences in short-term rentals, casas particulares and other guest houses during our trip in 2012) has given us invaluable insights on what to look out for when

 - searching, booking and staying in a short-term rental as a guest, and